Opalinium/nocturna-docs/terms.md

 ## 13. Disclaimers and Limitations of Liability

+### 13.0 General Disclaimer of Liability

+**WE EXPRESSLY DISCLAIM ANY AND ALL LIABILITY** for damages, claims, disputes, losses, or liabilities arising from your use or misuse of the Bot and its features, including but not limited to:

+- Automated moderation actions, content filtering, or strike system enforcement
+- Mass nickname operations, bulk user management, or member modifications
+- Custom branding, server configurations, or personalization features
+- Message logging, data retention, or audit trail functionality
+- Reminder systems, scheduled tasks, or notification features
+- Role menu operations, autorole assignments, or permission management
+- Anti-raid protection, security measures, or automated safeguards
+- Any premium or free tier features provided by the Bot

+**YOU ACKNOWLEDGE AND AGREE** that:
+- You are solely responsible for how you configure and use the Bot
+- We are not responsible for monitoring or preventing misuse of Bot features
+- Server Administrators and users assume full liability for all actions performed using the Bot
+- We do not warrant that the Bot will meet your requirements or operate error-free
+- You use the Bot at your own risk and discretion

+This includes, without limitation, claims for: harassment, defamation, privacy violations, impersonation, data loss, unauthorized access, wrongful moderation actions, tortious conduct, breach of contract, negligence, or any other legal theory of liability.

+**YOU AGREE TO INDEMNIFY AND HOLD US HARMLESS** from any and all claims, damages, losses, liabilities, costs, and expenses (including reasonable attorneys' fees) arising from your use of the Bot, regardless of the feature or functionality involved.

 ### 13.1 No Warranty

 THE BOT IS PROVIDED "AS IS" AND "AS AVAILABLE" WITHOUT WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO: